DionneMaguire/dionnes_wines/README.md

 - to actually show the ratings in stars and have no number.
 - to have the approval of the customer and wine reviews from the website and not through admin.
+- to make the delete process look nicer for delete wines and delete blogs.
+- have the customer reviews on a loop that you can see all the review not just the must recent 4.

 ## Design